mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/aggregates.md

 ### Why is this a Domain Service and not an Aggregate?

 Services are something we try to avoid in DDD (as long as we can put behavior on "things" instead) and the uses I understand them to be best for include typical "heavy lifting", not necessarily being important orchestrators.
-The `SlotReservation` aggregate has quite a bit of such orchestration happening on the `Slot` entity and more.
+The `SlotReservation` aggregate has quite a bit of such orchestration happening on the `Slot` Entity and more.

 The service is stateless and identity-less, so it can't be an Entity or Aggregate.

 It's not an Entity because it doesn't handle anything concrete _on_ anything.

 I really want to avoid injecting Repositories or Domain Event Publishers into the `Slot` Entity/Aggregate, so something else has to abstract that.
-However, not even a Domain Layer _should_ access such things, but it's generally not seen as a capital offense. :sweat\_smile:
+However, not even a Domain Layer _should_ access such things, but it's generally not seen as a capital offense. :sweat_smile:

 {% hint style="info" %}
 Here's an example of a Stack Overflow answer that also makes the point that it's acceptable to inject a Repository into a Domain Service: [https://softwareengineering.stackexchange.com/a/330435](https://softwareengineering.stackexchange.com/a/330435).
 {% endhint %}

-It _does act_ like an Aggregate as it functions as the "entry point" to the `Slot` entity that we actually operate on and persist.
+It _does act_ like an Aggregate as it functions as the "entry point" to the `Slot` Entity that we actually operate on and persist.
 We also send the Domain Events from here: it therefore acts is the transaction boundary.

 And that's how we ended up in this compromise.
 Don't let DDD become dogma.
 Be humble and realistic and if it makes sense to you and you can explain the reasoning, at the very least we are dealing with considered and deliberate design which after all is the real goal.